 UCEAP International Health and Safety Protocols

-The UCEAP International Health, Safety, and Emergency Response unit is dedicated to international health and safety related to UCEAP programming around the world.
-The UCEAP International Health, Safety, and Emergency Response unit in California and the UC Study Center and partners abroad monitor worldwide events daily and strive for timely reporting accuracy.
-During an emergency, a response team in California and abroad will be responsible for coordinating a response.
+The UCEAP International Health, Safety, and Emergency Response (IHSER) Unit is dedicated to international health and safety related to UCEAP programming around the world.
+IHS&ER in California and the UC Study Center and partners abroad monitor worldwide events daily and strive for timely reporting accuracy.
+During an emergency, a response team in California and abroad will coordinate a response.
 Depending on the nature of the emergency, contingency plans are in place.

-UCEAP works closely with UCEAP staff, faculty and partners abroad, the U.S. Government, international organizations, NGOs, and other US institutions of higher education with students in the country, to share critical security and health information, monitor threats, reassess plans and strategies, and coordinate communication.
-UCEAP also partners with local UCEAP faculty and staff, and host country officials to coordinate emergency planning and response.
+UCEAP works closely with UCEAP staff, faculty and partners abroad, UC emergency assistance providers, the U.S. Government, international organizations, NGOs, and other US institutions of higher education with students in the country, to share critical security and health information, monitor threats, reassess plans and strategies, and coordinate communication.
+UCEAP also partners with local UCEAP faculty and staff, and host country officials to coordinate the safe evacuation of students when necessary.

 In the event of an emergency, UCEAP will trigger its emergency response protocol, which define lines of communication, resources and responses to emergency situations overseas and partners with local UCEAP faculty, staff, its partners, and host country officials to coordinate emergency planning and response.